mtgagliano/mtgagliano.github.io/_posts/2019-04-24-building-systems-that-scale.md

 With this procedure, our team can compile the individual manual tasks into a repeatable system and build a uniquely curated resource with maximal efficiency.

-In a small but growing startup team like ours, building systems for and automating the consistently repetitive processes frees up human capital for more outside-the-box thinking that helps the company grow on top of a scalable foundation.
+In a small but growing startup team like ours, building systems and automating the consistently repetitive processes frees up human capital for more outside-the-box thinking that helps the company grow on top of a scalable foundation.

 Building systems that _work for_ you really is the only way to scale.